type,'home') !== false) { $hometype = true; } ?>

 Application process:

-There are 2 rounds of recruitment each year for the SIA in Pain Medicine: (1) March for jobs commencing in August that year; (2) September for jobs commencing in February the following year.
-Application is competitive via an online application form.
-There is no interview.
+Application for the SIA in Pain Medicine occurs annually in September.
+It is a competitive application via an online application form.
 Applicants are anonymised for scoring and ranking.
-You will be asked to preference the available posts and will be given the opportunity to let us know of any personal circumstances you wish to be taken into account prior to allocation.
-Please note that stage 2 Pain must be completed by the end of ST5 as a condition of appointment.
+You will be asked to preference the available posts and will be given the opportunity to let us know of any personal circumstances you wish to be taken into account prior to allocation

 FFPMRCA Examination